wirshingh/Run-sharkmer-on-Hydra-loop/README.md

 ## Step 3
 ### Run the sharkmer job file in Hydra
 Modify the commands in the job file below and run it in same directory as the read files and the sharkmer_samples.txt file.
+NOTE - THE JOB FILE WILL NOT RUN IF THE COMMANDS ARE NOT MODIFIED FOR YOUR PROJECT.

 ### How to modify the sharkmer commands in the job below
 -- max-reads, this is usually set to 1000000 as recommended by the manual.
 More can be added if desired.

 -s, this commnd has the variable ${SAMPLE} which will be each sample ID name listed in the "sharkmer_samples.txt" file.

 -o, output directories will be created for each sample ID and end with "sharkmer_output".
 This can be modified if desired.

 --pcr, for this command enter the forward and reverse primers sequences, the expected length of the PCR sequence (overestimate the length), and the name of the primer set

 #### Note
 Several primer pairs can be run at the same time.
 Simple add another --pcr command to the job file with the appropriate primer information